phil21797/sensor-planning-sim/README.md

 ## Updates

+**14 Aug 2023** -- Updated method of creating objects to follow fixed trajectories.
+Now, these objects as well as sensing agents are listed in a text file created by the user.
+Various object movement commands are available to describe the objects' trajectories.
+See the external environment definitions [README](README_envdefs.md) for more information.

 **11 Aug 2023** -- Here's a [video](./sim_demo_01.mp4) showing a short run of the simulator.

 **7 Sept.
 2023** -- The YOLO object detector has been installed in the code and is being used in`multiagent.py`to process all camera images.